Let’s Talk About: Diabetes Awareness

 Management of diabetes mellitus is categorized into pharmacological and non-pharmacological methods.
 Emphasis is placed on non-pharmacological modes of management as these may also serve to prevent diabetes mellitus in predisposed individuals.

 Weight management is a crucial aspect of non-pharmacological management.
-Studies have shown that every kilogram of body weight lost accounts for a 0.1% drop in HBA1c levels, which is a blood test that depicts the average blood sugar over a period of 90 days (Morris, 2019).
+Studies have shown that every kilogram of body weight lost accounts for a 0.1% drop in HBA1c levels, which is a blood test that depicts the average blood sugar over a period of 90 days2.
 Weight management essentially involves healthy dieting and engaging in physical activity.
-Kenya Clinical guidelines on the management of diabetes mellitus recommend at least 150 minutes of strenuous physical activity a week.
+Kenya clinical guidelines on the management of diabetes mellitus recommend at least 150 minutes of strenuous physical activity a week.
 Pharmacological and surgical methods of weight management are recommended for individuals with BMIs of 40 and over.
 Semaglutide also known as, Ozempic, is a once-weekly administered drug that works by mimicking a hormone involved in appetite control and insulin regulation.
 This helps reduce hunger, leading to fewer calories consumed and consequently, weight loss.

 In conclusion, diabetes mellitus is a complex, multifactorial disease with serious health implications.
 Early diagnosis, effective management, and patient education are essential to prevent complications and improve quality of life for individuals with diabetes.